Do I need an ICD?

 Continuing with our rescription rugs

-Having an ICD provides a big measure of insurance against immediately life-threatening rhythms like VF and VT.
+An ICD provides a big measure of insurance against immediately life-threatening rhythms like VF and VT.
 But it is not a cure for rhythm problems in general.
 Shocks from an ICD are something to be avoided.
 You will likely need to continue with drugs to reduce your heart rate or regulate your rhythm.

 Other arrhythmias